-- EFT Couples Therapist: Member of BEFT Centre, ICEEFT
+- Certified EFT Couples Therapist: Member of BEFT Centre, ICEEFT

-- AEDP Therapist, Level 2: Member of AEDP Institute
+- AEDP Therapist, Level 3 (Advanced): Member of AEDP Institute

-- EMDR Therapist: Member of EMDR UK and Ireland Association
+- EMDR UK Accredited Practitioner - Member of EMDR UK and Ireland Association

 - Brainspotting Therapist: Member of Brainspotting UK Association

-I’m currently training in AEDP (Accelerated Experetial Dynamic Psychotherapy), EMDR, Brainspotting, Deep Brain Reorienting (DBR) with Dr Frank Corrigan, Neuro Sequential Model of Therapeutics (NMT) and Somatic Psychology for treating Complex Trauma.
+I’m trained in AEDP therapy (Accelerated Experetial Dynamic Psychotherapy) - Level 3, Brainspotting, Deep Brain Reorienting (DBR) with Dr Frank Corrigan, Somatic Psychology and Polyvagal Theory for treating Complex Trauma.

-I also offer private counselling services online (Zoom).
+I offer private counselling services online (Zoom) for individuals and couples.

-I am also registered with Axa, Aviva, Vitality and Cigna insurance companies.
+I am registered with Axa, Aviva, Vitality and Cigna insurance companies.